Replacing CLI tools with modern alternatives

 afterthought?

-has great defaults and does what you'd expect a modern du
+dust has great defaults and does what you'd expect a modern du to do without

 invoking any options.
 Now it's easy to see just how large those node_modules